abrahamS19/19-puzzle/README.md

 to increase the heap space.

 This command currently allots 2 gb of heap.
 The upper limit depends on your operating system. x64 allows more space than 32-bit systems.
+Even with a larger heap the program may run for a while on test case #5 before solving the puzzle.

+The heuristic function used by the program is not optimal enough to solve the test case #6.